unbxd/search-JS-library/docs/Methods.md

 ```
 ---
 ## setRangeSlider
-Call this method to update the range filter value.More about range slider in this [page](./configurations/FacetsConfig.html#range-sliders) .
+Call this method to update the range filter value.
+More about range slider in this [page](./configurations/FacetsConfig.html#range-sliders) .

 ### Default invocation
 {: .no_toc }